gost-dom/shaman/README.md

 ### Scope by landmarks

-Scope by landmark relevant landmark.
+Scope by relevant landmarks.
 Most tests would generally verify behaviour of the _main_ content, typically in a `<main>` element; so to enforce the document structure.